Local government plays a key role in creating the environment for communities to prosper and enjoy improved health and wellbeing.

 Health & wellbeing resources

-The Department of Health published a new Guide to municipal public health and wellbeing planning to assist local government planners in meeting the requirements under the Public Health and Wellbeing Act 2008, including consideration of the Victorian public health and wellbeing plan 2011–2015.
+The Department of Health published a Guide to municipal public health and wellbeing planning to assist local government planners in meeting the requirements under the Public Health and Wellbeing Act 2008, including consideration of the Victorian public health and wellbeing plan 2011–2015.

 Supplementary resources are available that provide specific advice about particular legislative and planning requirements of councils.